 As a W-2 employee, you have limited ways to save taxes each year, but there are a number of strategies to take advantage of.
-Saving in the before-tax plans available to you at your company 401(k), deferred compensation, and health savings account (HSA) are typically “must-do” moves.
+Saving in the before-tax plans available to you at your company 401(k), deferred compensation, and health savings account (HSA) are typical “must-do” moves.

 Next, consider funding an IRA or backdoor Roth IRA strategy for additional tax-advantaged retirement savings.
-College savings 529 plans are solid investment and tax savings strategies – research your home state’s 529 plan as you may receive a state tax deduction on your contributions.
+College savings 529 plans are a solid investment and tax savings strategies – research your home state’s 529 plan as you may receive a state tax deduction on your contributions.
 With 529 plans, the withdrawals used for qualified education expenses are tax-free.

-Some states offer tax credits for film, energy and/or low- income housing.
-Purchasing these credits can lower your overall state tax bill as you buy the credits at a discount, while receiving a dollar-for-dollar credit towards your state taxes in most cases.
+Some states offer tax credits for film, energy, and/or low-income housing.
+Purchasing these credits can lower your overall state tax bill as you buy the credits at a discount while receiving a dollar-for-dollar credit towards your state taxes in most cases.

 Finally, read on for charitable giving strategies which can help you save considerable taxes while fulfilling your charitable intent.
-Above all, consider working with a qualified accountant who is familiar with executive compensation strategies and can advise you on a variety of tax reduction strategies especially in big stock option or restricted stock income years.
+Above all, consider working with a qualified accountant who is familiar with executive compensation strategies and can advise you on a variety of tax reduction strategies especially in big stock options or restricted stock income years.

-If you’ve held company stock for a long time and you have a lot of built up gain in these shares, they could be great candidates for charitable giving.
+If you’ve held company stock for a long time and you have a lot of built-up gain in these shares, they could be great candidates for charitable giving.
 When stock is given to a charity, and the charity sells it, nobody pays capital gains tax on the sale.
-A terrific tool for charitable giving that has great tax advantages is a donor advised fund.
+A terrific tool for charitable giving that has great tax advantages is a donor-advised fund.
 This is essentially a brokerage account with a charitable wrapper around it.
-Cash, stocks, real estate and other appreciated assets can be transferred into the account, the assets are sold with no capital gains tax due, and the cash proceeds become available for benefitting your favorite qualified charities.
-You receive a tax deduction for the value of the assets the year they are transferred into the donor advised fund, and can determine how much and when to gift out the assets in the account to charity.
+Cash, stocks, real estate, and other appreciated assets can be transferred into the account, the assets are sold with no capital gains tax due, and the cash proceeds become available for benefitting your favorite qualified charities.
+You receive a tax deduction for the value of the assets the year they are transferred into the donor-advised fund, and can determine how much and when to gift out the assets in the account to charity.
 This makes for very easy tax reporting, no more keeping track of various receipts, and more control over the timing of charitable gifts for tax savings purposes.

 You may have the bulk of your health, life, and disability insurance through your group coverage.
 For health insurance, this is typically fine and provides adequate coverage.
 For life and disability insurance, your group coverage may not provide enough benefits and you may need to supplement with outside insurance policies.